Dublin City Council

-Dublin City Council (Comhairle Cathrach Bhaile Átha Cliath) is the authority responsible for local government in the city of Dublin in Ireland.
+Dublin City Council (Comhairle Cathrach Bhaile Átha Cliath) is the local authority of the city of Dublin in Ireland.
 As a city council, it is governed by the Local Government Act 2001.
-Until 2001, the council was known as Dublin Corporation.
+Until 2001, the authority was known as Dublin Corporation.
 The council is responsible for public housing and community, roads and transportation, urban planning and development, amenity and culture and environment.
 The council has 63 elected members and is the largest local council in Ireland.
 Elections are held every five years and are by single transferable vote.
 The head of the council has the honorific title of Lord Mayor.
-The city administration is headed by a Chief Executive, Owen Keegan.
+The city administration is headed by a chief executive, Richard Shakespeare.
 The council meets at City Hall, Dublin.

 Legal status

 Local government in Dublin is regulated by the Local Government Act 2001.
 This provided for the renaming of the old Dublin Corporation to its present title of Dublin City Council.
 Dublin City Council sends seven representatives to the Eastern and Midland Regional Assembly, one of three such Assemblies in the state.

 Dublin City is bordered by the counties of Fingal, South Dublin and Dún Laoghaire–Rathdown.
 These four local government areas comprise the traditional County Dublin.
 In 2013, all of Dublin's councils, except Fingal, supported the introduction of an executive mayor the Dublin Metropolitan Area, and a Citizen's Assembly has been planned in order to establish what a combined Dublin Mayorship would look like.